kitajs/docs/recipes/authentication.md

 npm i @fastify/jwt argon2
 ```

-Then, create a provider that will handle the authentication logic and also a
+Then, create a provider that will handle the authentication logic and also an
 auth service that will handle the token creation and extraction:

 ::: code-group